fmrtl73/pxdocs/content/release-notes/portworx.md

 ### Key Fixes

-* PWX-8668 - K8S: Pods get stuck again on "Terminating 0/1".
+* PWX-8668 - Kubernetes: Pods get stuck again on "Terminating 0/1".
 Failing to unmount shared volumes, because they are not found
 * PWX-8652 - AWS: Allow specifying custom tags for EBS volumes in spec
 * PWX-8643 - Storage pool does not recover out of storage full condition after deleting volumes
 * PWX-8529 - Cloudsnap restore very slow for backups that have dependent incremental with large data sets